CDAGaming/CraftPresence-Mirror/README.md

 ### Presence Display / Global Placeholders

-These placeholders can be added within the `Presence Settings` menu within the Config Gui.
+These placeholders are used in the `Presence Settings` menu within the Config Gui.

-As these placeholders are global, they can be set in any of the RPC fields within `Presence Settings` and customized at a deeper level via their sub-placeholders.

 * `&MAINMENU&` - The message to display whilst in the main menu.
-(See `Status Messages::Main Menu Message` for sub-placeholders)
+    * See `Status Messages::Main Menu Message` for more info.
-* `&BRAND&` - The minecraft branding label, displayed as interpreted by minecraft.
-* `&MCVERSION&` - The minecraft version, displayed as interpreted by minecraft.
-* `&IGN&` - The non-world player info message.
-(See `Status Messages::Player Outer Info` for sub-placeholders)
-* `&MODS&` - The message to display with your mod count.
-(See `Status Messages::Mods` for sub-placeholders)
 * `&PACK&` - The message to display whilst using a valid modpack.
-(See `Status Messages::Modpack Message` for sub-placeholders)
+    * See `Status Messages::Modpack Message` for more info.
 * `&DIMENSION&` - The Dimension Message, if in use.
-(See `Dimension Messages` for sub-placeholders)
+    * See `Dimension Messages` for more info.
 * `&BIOME&` - The Biome Message, if in use.
-(See `Biome Messages` for sub-placeholders)
+    * See `Biome Messages` for more info.
 * `&SERVER&` - The Server/SinglePlayer Message, if in use.
-(See `Server Messages` for sub-placeholders)
+    * See `Server Messages` (Or `Status Messages::Singleplayer Game Message`) for more info.
 * `&SCREEN&` - The Gui Screen Message, if in use.
-(See `Advanced Settings::Gui Messages` for sub-placeholders)
+    * See `Advanced Settings::Gui Messages` for more info.
 * `&TILEENTITY&` - The TileEntity (Block/Item) Message, if in use.
-(See `Advanced Settings::Item Messages` for sub-placeholders)
+    * See `Advanced Settings::Item Messages` for more info.
 * `&TARGETENTITY&` - The Targeted Entity Message, if in use.
-(See `Advanced Settings :: Entity Target Messages` for sub-placeholders)
+    * See `Advanced Settings::Entity Target Messages` for more info.
 * `&RIDINGENTITY&` - The Riding Entity Message, if in use.
-(See `Advanced Settings :: Entity Riding Messages` for sub-placeholders)
+    * See `Advanced Settings::Entity Riding Messages` for more info.

 ___

-### Main Menu Message Placeholders
+### General Placeholders

-These placeholders translate to the `&MAINMENU&` Global Placeholder in the `Presence Settings` menu within the Config Gui.

-You can configure using these Sub-Placeholders within the `Status Messages::Main Menu Message` setting.
+As these placeholders are global, they can be set in any of the RPC fields within `Presence Settings` as well as anywhere else in the config, without needing any extra formatting.

+They can also be customized at a deeper level via their sub-placeholders, where applicable.

+* `&BRAND&` - The minecraft branding label, displayed as interpreted by minecraft.
+* `&MCVERSION&` - The minecraft version, displayed as interpreted by minecraft.
-* `&IGN&` - Your Minecraft username
+* `&IGN&` - The non-world player info message.
+    * See `Status Messages::Player Outer Info` for sub-placeholders.
-* `&MODS&` - The number of mods currently in your mods folder
+* `&MODS&` - The message to display with your mod count.
+    * See `Status Messages::Mods` for sub-placeholders.

 ___